Tourist attraction: Types

 In the United States, owners and marketers of attractions advertise tourist attractions on billboards along the sides of highways and roadways, especially in remote areas.
 Tourist attractions often distribute free promotional brochures to be displayed in rest areas, information centers, fast food restaurants, and motel rooms or lobbies.

 While some tourist attractions provide visitors a memorable experience for a reasonable admission charge or even for free, others may be of low quality and overprice their goods and services (such as admission, food, and souvenirs) in order to profit excessively from tourists.
 Such places are commonly known as tourist traps.
 Within cities, rides on boats and sightseeing buses are sometimes popular.

 Examples

 Human-made attractions

 The Colosseum in Rome, Italy, is considered one of the most popular tourist attractions in the world.

 The Great Wall of China, a popular tourist attraction.

 The Taj Mahal in Agra, India, a popular tourist attraction.
 More than 7–8 million visit the Taj Mahal each year.

 The Eiffel Tower in Paris, France, a popular tourist attraction.
 Almost 7 million visit the tower each year.

-The Egyptian pyramids, a well known site for visitors since ancient times.
+The Egyptian pyramids, a well-known site for visitors since ancient times.

-Burj Khalifa, the tallest building in the word.
+Burj Khalifa, the tallest building in the world.

 Machu Picchu, Peru, one of the New Seven Wonders of the World.

+The Jungfrau Railway to Europe's highest railway station at 3454 m, visited by 1 million tourists a year.